libmbd/libmbd/README.md

 [![license](https://img.shields.io/github/license/jhrmnn/libmbd.svg)](https://github.com/jhrmnn/libmbd/blob/master/LICENSE)
 [![code style](https://img.shields.io/badge/code%20style-black-202020.svg)](https://github.com/ambv/black)

-Libmbd contains implementations of the [many-body dispersion](http://dx.doi.org/10.1063/1.4865104) (MBD) method in several programming languages and frameworks:
+Libmbd implements the [many-body dispersion](http://dx.doi.org/10.1063/1.4865104) (MBD) method in several programming languages and frameworks:

 - The Fortran implementation is the reference, most advanced implementation, with support for analytical gradients and distributed parallelism, and additional functionality beyond the MBD method itself.
-It provides a low-level and a high-level Fortran API, and a C API.
+It provides a low-level and a high-level Fortran API, as well as a C API.
 Furthermore, Python bindings to the C API are provided.
 - The Python/Numpy implementation is intended for prototyping, and as a high-level language reference.
 - The Python/Tensorflow implementation is an experiment that should enable rapid prototyping of machine learning applications with MBD.